elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-you-simplify-a-polynomial-expression.md

 _schema: default
 id: 168272
 date: 2025-02-03
-title: >-
-    How can you simplify a polynomial expression?
+title: How can you simplify a polynomial expression?
-article_title: >-
-    How can you simplify a polynomial expression?
+article_title: How can you simplify a polynomial expression?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    Learn techniques to simplify polynomial expressions, including combining like terms, factoring, and using polynomial identities.
+    Techniques to simplify polynomial expressions include combining like terms, factoring, using polynomial identities, performing long and synthetic division, and simplifying exponents.
   page_keywords: >-
-    simplifying polynomials, combining like terms, factoring, GCF, difference of squares, polynomial identities, long division, synthetic division, exponents
+    simplify polynomial, combining like terms, factoring, greatest common factor, difference of squares, polynomial identities, long division, synthetic division, exponents
 author: QuickTakes
 question: >-
     How can you simplify a polynomial expression?